-Last updated: 17/02/2020
+Last updated: 09/03/2022

-Depending on your circumstances you may get housing benefit to help pay your rent.
+Depending on your circumstances you may get Housing Benefit to help pay your rent.

-Housing benefit for a council or housing association property
+Housing Benefit for a council or housing association property

-Housing benefit to a private landlord
+Housing Benefit if you rent from a private landlord

 Bedroom subsidy (‘bedroom tax’)